Applying to Become a Training Analyst

 - Have experience with termination

-- Have completed a presentation of your clinical work, which may be satisfied by one of the following:a.
-Certification by ABP or APsaAb.
-TA appointment at another APsaA or IPA Institutec.
-Present a case to a panel of two SFCP Training Analysts over two to three meetings
+- Have completed a presentation of your clinical work, which may be satisfied by one of the following: a) Certification by ABPP or APsaA; b) TA appointment at another APsaA or IPA Institute; c) Presenting work to colleagues or a consultant or in a professional setting; or d) Present a case to an SFCP Training Analyst Appointment Panel (TAAP).

 Training Analyst Application Procedures